dflook/terraform-github-actions/terraform-apply/README.md

 * `GITHUB_TOKEN`

   The GitHub authorization token to use to fetch an approved plan from a PR.
+  This must belong to the same user as the token used by the terraform-plan action.
   The token provided by GitHub Actions can be used - it can be passed by using the `${{ secrets.GITHUB_TOKEN }}` expression, e.g.